ietf-tools/xml2rfc/README.txt

    o  The value of the 'list' element's 'style' attribute can start with
       "format ".

-Rose                                                            [Page 6]

-README                        xml2rfc v1.11                February 2002

    o  If the 'style' attribute of the 'list' element has either of the
       values "hanging" or "format", then a second, optional attribute, called 'hangIndent' is consulted.

-   For more information on these last two additions, see Section 2.3.1.2 of the html or text [6] versions of the 2629bis document for the details.
+   For more information on these last two additions, see Section 2.3.1.2 of the 2629bis document for the details.

+Rose                                                            [Page 7]

+README                        xml2rfc v1.11                   March 2002

 6. Limitations

    o  The 'figure' element's 'title' attribute is ignored, except when
       generating HTML.

-   o  The 'artwork' element's 'name' and 'type' attributes are ignored.

    o  The 'xref' element's 'pageno' attribute is ignored.